nickvertucci/Technology-Education-Curriculum/High School/Design and Drawing for Production/Unit 10 - Puzzle Cube Design Challenge/Section 1 - The Puzzle Cube Design Challenge/Assets/Handout1.md

 # STUDENT NAME:

 ### Design and Engineering Process Questions
-These questions should be answered via Google Classroom and are here as reference.
+These questions should be answered via Google Classroom as part of a single document and are here as reference for you.

 **What is our problem statement?**